Summer Medical and Dental Education Program (SMDEP)

-A medical school wishing to increase its applicant pool of students from groups who self-identify as a member of a racial or ethnic group historically underrepresented in medicine or who are economically disadvantaged, uses the registry to mail information about the school directly to registrants.
-Med-MAR registrants are encouraged to apply directly to medical schools they wish to attend.
+A medical school that wants to increase its applicant pool of students who self-identify as members of racial or ethnic groups historically underrepresented in medicine or who are economically disadvantaged can use the registry to mail school information directly to registrants.

 Med-MAR serves only as a means of identifying and communicating the availability of applicants from groups who self-identify as underrepresented in medicine and/or as economically disadvantaged.
 No attempt is made by Med-MAR to advise students where to apply or to influence any admissions decisions.

 Frequently Asked Questions

 In 2003, the AAMC adopted a new definition of underrepresented in medicine.
 An important feature of this new definition is that it no longer identifies specific populations as underrepresented or as minorities.
 Rather, it provides a tool for medical schools to build and assess institutional diversity.
 Race and ethnicity can be one element of a total picture among other components, such as personal attributes, experiential factors, and demographics.